KoalicjaOtwartyKrakow/KoalicjaOtwartyKrakow/README.md

 6. System SHALL show *Priority Status* in summary view
 7. System SHALL show *Priority Date* in summary view
 8. System SHALL show *Verification Status* in summary view
+9. System SHALL show "Food Allergies" in summary view
+10. System SHALL show "Meat-free diet" in summary view
+11. System SHALL show "Gluten-free diet" in summary view
+12. System SHALL show "Lactose-free diet" in summary view
-9. If not specified otherwise, System SHALL by default return the list of *Guests* sorted by *Verification Status*, *Priority Status*, and *Priority Date*
+13. If not specified otherwise, System SHALL by default return the list of *Guests* sorted by *Verification Status*, *Priority Status*, and *Priority Date*
-10. If not specified otherwise, System SHALL use following order while sorting by *Verification Status*: Verified, Created, and Rejected.
+14. If not specified otherwise, System SHALL use following order while sorting by *Verification Status*: Verified, Created, and Rejected.
-11. If not specified otherwise, System SHALL use following order while sorting by *Priority Status*: in_crisis_point, in_krakow, en_route_poland, en_route_ukraine, accommodation_found, accommodation_not_needed
+15. If not specified otherwise, System SHALL use following order while sorting by *Priority Status*: in_crisis_point, in_krakow, en_route_poland, en_route_ukraine, accommodation_found, accommodation_not_needed
-12. If not specified otherwise, System SHALL use ascending order while sorting by *Priority Date*.
+16. If not specified otherwise, System SHALL use ascending order while sorting by *Priority Date*.
-13. Backend SHOULD provide synthetic *Priority* property calculated based on sorting requirements.
+17. Backend SHOULD provide synthetic *Priority* property calculated based on sorting requirements.
-14. System MUST be able to filter *Guests* by *Verification Status*.
+18. System MUST be able to filter *Guests* by *Verification Status*.
-15. System MUST be able to filter *Guests* by *Desired Location*.
+19. System MUST be able to filter *Guests* by *Desired Location*.
-16. System MUST be able to filter *Guests* by *Priority Status*.
+20. System MUST be able to filter *Guests* by *Priority Status*.
-17. System MUST be able to filter *Guests* by *Full Name*
+21. System MUST be able to filter *Guests* by *Full Name*

 #### I want to list all Accommodation Units